 The General Fund, the primary operating fund of the City, performed favorably realizing operating revenues over expenditures of \$1.4 million.
 This reflects a staunch commitment to prudent financial planning, conservative budgeting and faithful departmental stewardship.
-At year end, the total General Fund balance equaled \$7.5 million with an unassigned fund balance of \$1.7 million after commitments and assignments of \$5.7 million.
+At year end, the total General Fund balance equaled \$7.5 million with an unassigned fund balance of \$1.7 million after commitments of \$5.7 million.
 As planned for in the budget process, a portion of this surplus margin has been allocated to funding capital improvements, increasing existing economic reserves and further funding Other Post-Employment Benefits (OPEB) as directed per Council's discretion.
-The fiscal results herein bring the City closer to its General Fund contingency reserve target of 20% having achieved a level of 18%.
+The fiscal results herein bring the City closer to achieving its General Fund contingency reserve target of 20% having increased to a level of 18% with the close of FY 2011/12.